 In Russia and other Eastern European nations, ricotta is substituted for tvoróg (творо́г) in delicious Syrniki (сырники), a traditional sweet pancake.

-Ricotta is a soft, low calorie cheese and is low in sodium and saturated fats, and therefore, recommended as healthy dairy product in those who are on low sodium and fat diet program.
+Ricotta is a soft, low-calorie cheese and is low in sodium and saturated fats, and therefore, recommended as a healthy dairy product in those who are on low sodium and fat diet program.

-Ricotta cheese contains small amounts of tyramine, and can be eaten in small quantities by those on tyramine-restricted diet.
+Ricotta cheese contains small amounts of tyramine and can be eaten in small quantities by those on a tyramine-restricted diet.
 (Source: Queensland Government-low tyramine diet: MAOI's and diet.)

 USDA National Nutrient Database. (opens in new window).

 - USDA Specifications for Ricotta Cheeses. (opens in new window).